 As you would expect, seafood plays a prominent part in Croatian gastronomy.
 The town of Ston competes for the reputation of having the best oysters on the coast and normally wins!!!
 Just a short trip from Split through some incredible countryside we’ll take you to Ston so you can eat them right out the sea to your heart’s content – not to be missed … See our

-Food and wine tour to the Peljesac
+Split Food and Wine tour to Peljesac

 Pag Cheese (Paski Sir)